flemm0/PM566_project/README.md

 Questions:
 Insulin resistance and diabetes is a growing health issue for Americans.
-Causes of this includes consumption of foods high in carbohydrates and saturated fats, causing blood glucose levels to spike and insulin is needed to bring the blood glucose levels back down to normal.
-Over time, consistent high blood glucose spikes lead to the body becoming accustomed to high amounts of sugar, and therefore acquiring insulin resistance.
-In this project, I will be investigating what attributes cause people to eat foods that lead to blood glucose spikes.
+When foods with a high glycemic index (causing a rapid rise in blood sugar) are consumed, the pancreas must pump insulin to move sugar from the blood back into the cells.
+Over time, if these foods are constantly being consumed, the cells stop responding to insulin and the normal blood sugar level rises.
+This leads to weight gain, as excess blood sugar is sent to be stored as body fat, and sets the stage for prediabetes and type 2 diabetes.
+While there are many other factors that influence the development of insulin resistance and diabetes such as lifestyle, environmental factors, and genetics, in this project, I will only be investigating factors affecting our food choices using the NHANES (National Health and Nutrition Examination Survey) data.
+More specifically, I examined the data that was collected in What We Eat in America (WWEIA), the dietary interview component of the NHANES.
+I will use the data to investigate the following questions that I have asked:

--   What time and/or day of the week do people generally eat foods high in sugar/saturated fats?
+-   What time and/or day of the week do people generally eat foods high in sugar or saturated fatty acids (FA)?
--   Does sugar consumption vary by age, ethnicity, gender, or pregnancy status?
+-   Does sugar or saturated fa consumption vary by age, ethnicity, or gender?
--   Does source of food or whether the meal was eaten at home have an effect?
+-   Does the source of food or whether the meal was eaten at home have an effect on sugar or saturated fa consumption?

 ### Preliminary Results